AY2324S2-CS2103T-F14-1/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* CS students
+* Undergraduate students
-* has a need to keep track of contacts of companies and interview dates during thier internship hunt
+* has a need to keep track of contacts of companies and interview dates during their internship hunt
 * prefer a one-stop, centralised dashboard to manage all contact details of companies
 * is reasonably comfortable in using a more CLI based app
 * wants to be better organized

-**Value proposition**: Ultimate companion for Computer Science (CS) students embarking on their internship journey !
+**Value proposition**: Ultimate companion for Undergraduate students embarking on their internship journey !

 ### User stories